 After all differences have been accounted for, the appraiser reconciles the adjusted sales prices of all the comps and then derives an opinion of what the subject could sell for.
 When it comes to putting a value on features of homes in Lancaster and Fairfield, Certified Residential Inc is your local authority.
 The sales comparison approach to value is usually given the most weight when an appraisal is for a home exchange.

 Valuation Using the Income Approach

 In the case of income producing properties - rental houses for example - we may use an additional approach to value.
 In this scenario, the amount of revenue the real estate generates is factored in with other rents in the area for comparable properties to derive the current value.

 The Bottom Line

-Analyzing the data from all applicable approaches, the appraiser is then ready to stipulate an estimated market value for the subject property.
-Note: While this amount is probably the best indication of what a house is worth, it probably will not be the price at which the property closes.
+Analyzing the data from all applicable approaches, the appraiser is then ready to state an estimated market value for the property at hand.
+The estimate of value on the appraisal report is not always the final sales price even though it is likely the best indication of what a property is worth.
 There are always mitigating factors such as seller motivation, urgency or 'bidding wars' that may adjust an offer or listing price up or down.
-But the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could recover in the event they had to put the property on the market again.
-Here's what it all boils down to, an appraiser from Certified Residential Inc will guarantee you attain the most fair and balanced property value, so you can make profitable real estate decisions.
+Regardless, the appraised value is often used as a guideline for lenders who don't want to loan a buyer more money than they could get back in case they had to put the property on the market again.
+It all comes down to this, an appraiser from Certified Residential Inc will guarantee you get the most fair and balanced property value, so you can make wise real estate decisions.